North Ockendon: Geography

 To the east is a small area of fenland, which extends into Bulphan and the rest is clays and Thames alluvials.
-The land is very low lying.
+The land is very low-lying.
 The field boundaries are wholly rectilinear.
 In the far north, beyond the London, Tilbury and Southend line, it borders the villages of Great Warley, Little Warley and Childerditch in the borough of Brentwood.
 The settlements of West Horndon and Bulphan are to the east, and South Ockendon, to the south, is in the borough and unitary authority of Thurrock.
 It is the only significant settlement in Greater London which lies outside the M25 motorway.

 The Church of St Mary Magdalene, North Ockendon has a probably re-used Norman nave door on the south side of the nave.
 Its tower was used in the first accurate measurement of the speed of sound, by the Reverend William Derham, Rector of Upminster.
 Gunshots were fired from the tower and the flash thereof was observed by telescope from the tower of the church of St Laurence, Upminster; then the time was recorded until the sound arrived, from which, with an accurate distance measurement, the speed could be calculated.

+Economy

+Proposed data centre

+North Ockendon is the proposed location of the 175-hectare London Data Freeport data centre.
+As of October 2023, Havering Council was considering granting permission through a local development order.

 Transport

 The nearest railway stations are at Ockendon and Upminster.

-London bus routes 347 and 370 directly link the area with Upminster and Romford, as well as Lakeside Shopping Centre (370 only), and Essex routes 269 and X81 link the area with Brentwood (both) as well as Grays (269) and Lakeside Shopping Centre (X81).
+London bus route 370 directly links the area with Upminster and Romford, as well as Lakeside Shopping Centre.
+Essex commerical route 269 operated by NIBSbuses directly links the area with Brentwood, specifically the town centre as well as Becket Keys Church of England School on the two schoolday journeys it operates Monday to Friday, and Warley, Great Warley, Ockendon, Stifford and Grays, although this service only operates five times a day Monday to Friday and four times on a Saturday with special fares that are not part of the TfL fare system.

+Ensignbus routes X21, X31 and X81 used to serve North Ockendon on their way to Brentwood, Lakeside Shopping Centre, Shenfield and Ongar.
+However, these services were all withdrawn in favour of a new service called the X90 operating between Brentwood and Lakeside Shopping Centre on February 18, 2019.
+However, route X90 did not last long as the service was withdrawn on June 15, 2019 due to an unviable amount of passengers as at the time the Elizabeth line was not fully open, with the intended replacement being the already existing commerical 269 service.

+The least frequent regular bus route in London which was route 347 served North Ockendon from November 6, 2004 to January 18, 2025, linking the area with Romford, Harold Wood, Upminster, Cranham, Gallows Corner and Ockendon.
+The route was withdrawn due to being "one of the least used bus routes" in all of Greater London excluding mobility routes and school services.